LiamMCode/Pokedex/README.md

 # Pokedex
+Coded in Js, CSS & HTML.
 Displays All current pokemon with their pictures and type using an API (pokeapi)